 This testing period can take up to a few weeks to complete, but once completed, you will have invaluable insight that can provide that needed boost to your email marketing campaigns.

 5. Segment your emails and keep your list fresh

 This just means that the email you’re sending out is relevant to the reader.

 Let’s say you’re a fitness brand and you have a sizable subscriber list with various concerns.
 One set of subscribers is interested in yoga, while another set wants to build muscle.
 Just because they’re on the same list doesn’t mean you should send them the same message — their wants are different.

 By segmenting your emails and only sending relevant content to the right group, you’re telling your subscribers that you know exactly what they need and that you are a reliable source of value.
 This makes them more inclined to open any emails they get from you.

 Equally important is the need to keep your subscriber list fresh.
 This means weeding out inactive subscribers after a certain period.
 There’s no point in sending emails to people who will not read them anyway.

 For emails to be eye-catching, a creative email design will do the trick.
-The most effective emails are made with only a few text and an image that sums up your message.
+The most effective emails are made with only a few texts and an image that sums up your message.
 You may check out platforms like Pinterest or Canva for some email design inspirations.

 The bottom line

-It will not matter how well you craft your message or how much discount you’re offering to your subscribers, if they’re not opening the email.
+It will not matter how well you craft your message or how much discount you’re offering to your subscribers if they’re not opening the email.
 Use these strategies to level up your email open rates today.